 - Remember that the Bible (as any book) doesn’t have to be completely true and accurate (from beginning to end) for anything to be true and accurate.
 So give up that faulty assumption and the other 9 assumptions rooted in Biblical inerrancy that we already discussed in the previous post.
 Trusting some of the Bible doesn’t require trusting all of the Bible as the truth.

-- Remember the things that the Bible does describe and teach that resonate with you and how you see the world: After acknowledging the deep seated problems with Biblical inerrancy view, I remember taking time to think back about some of the things the Bible has done in shaping my understanding of God and God’s love.
+- Remember the things that the Bible does describe and teach that resonate with you and how you see the world: After acknowledging the deep seated problems with the Biblical inerrancy view, I remember taking time to think back about some of the things the Bible has done in shaping my understanding of God and God’s love.
 I remembered how I met God in the pages of the Bible.
 That there were still things in this book that resonated with me as being true and life giving, especially the teaching of Jesus, the sacrificial death of Jesus on a Roman cross, and other New Testament teaching.
 Treating others the way I want to be treated and loving my neighbor as I love myself still resonated as truth even though the Bible included commands in the OT that directly contradict this teaching.

 - Reading the Bible will show you whether or not there is truth in its pages: You don’t have to be convinced about every single page of the Bible before just one page of the Bible makes an impact on your life and direction.
 Don’t give up on reading the Bible just because you find some contradictions or inconsistent teaching.
 Embrace the things that are true and notice the things you take issue with.